ssvlabs/ssv-spec/qbft/README.md

 Because of the above, there is a need to order and queue messages based on their round and type so to not lose message and make the protocol round change.

-## Code Documentation
+## Module Documentation

-Check the [code documentation](docs/documentation.md) to better understand the implementation components.
+Check the [module documentation](docs/README.md) to better understand the implementation components.

 ## Appendix